-This is our E1012 variant for 3550-3700 MHz spectrum, which is defined by the FCC in the US with an innovative regulatory framework based on spectrum sharing.
-The strengthening of the ecosystem around B42 and B43 benefits the ecosystem needed to enable CBRS and mobile access use cases, beyond the traditional FWA defined in the US in 3650-3700 MHz.
-Our E101 will be enabled with SAS capabilities for this US market variant.
+This is our E1012 variant for the CBRS/OnGo 3550-3700 MHz spectrum, which is defined by the FCC in the US with an innovative regulatory framework based on spectrum sharing.
+CBRS/OnGo enables Fixed Wireless Access, Neutral Host/Private LTE and Macrocell network offloading use cases.
+Our E1012 is enabled with SAS capabilities and is interoperable with different SAS Administrators solutions.

 This is our E1013 variant for 2570-2620 MHz spectrum.
 This spectrum is allocated in Europe to provide mobile service in the LTE TDD centre gap of the traditional B7 LTE FDD.